Companionability Characterization for the Expansion of an O-minimal Theory by a Dense Subgroup: Neostability and Tameness

-Let $VS$ be the theory of a real ordered vector space with base field $K$ in the language $\calL = \{<,0,+,(k)_{k \in K}, (k(x))_{k \in K} \}$ where $(k)_{k \in K}$ enumerates constant symbols for each element of $K$, and $(k(x))_{k \in K}$ enumerates scalar multiplication functions for each element of $K$.
+Let $VS$ be the theory of an ordered vector space over $K$, a subfield of $\R$, in the language $\calL = \{<,0,+,(k)_{k \in K}, (k(x))_{k \in K} \}$, where $(k)_{k \in K}$ enumerates constant symbols for each element of $K$, and $(k(x))_{k \in K}$ enumerates scalar multiplication functions for each element of $K$.
 In particular, $VS$ contains the axioms for an ordered divisible abelian group as well as the axioms for an ordered vector space.
-In the language $\calL$ we know $VS$ has quantifier elimination and $VS_{\calG}$ does not have UEP, yet $VS_{\calG}$ is not model complete by example \ref{VSex}.
+In the language $\calL$ we know $VS$ has quantifier elimination and $VS_{\calG}$ does not have UEP, yet $VS_{\calG}$ is not model complete by Example \ref{VSex}.
 However, it does have a model companion $VS^*_{\calG}$.
 Using quantifier elimination we can show that $VS^*_{\calG}$ has NIP and may or may not have finite burden, depending on the base field.
 To show both NIP and that finite burden occurs in a special case, we first need the following lemma.
 Below, we use ``$\cdot$'' to denote the usual dot product.